-12 Ways Back-to-School Shopping Can Teach Kids About Money
+12 Ways Back-to-School Shopping Can Teach Your Kids About Money

 It's never too early to start teaching kids about personal finance.
 Spending and saving habits -- much like eating and exercising habits -- are developed early in life, and hard to break.
-The Experian College Graduate Survey of recent college grads revealed that 40 percent of respondents rated their current financial security as either "poor" or "fair."
-These students reported that they were living on student loans and credit cards, relying on parents for financial support, felt pressure to live beyond their means, and weren't putting enough money in savings.
+An Experian College Graduate Survey found that 40 percent of college grads rated their current financial security as either "poor" or "fair."
+These students reported they were living on student loans and credit cards, relying on parents for financial support, felt pressure to live beyond their means, and weren't putting enough money in savings.

 The sooner kids can develop a healthy, informed relationship with money, the better prepared they will be to make wise financial decisions.
-Here are 12 ways parents can use back-to-school shopping as a practical way to teach kids the value of a dollar, and how to successfully manage their financial resources.
+Here are 12 ways parents can use back-to-school shopping as a practical way to teach kids the value of a dollar, how to successfully manage their financial resources, and how to get organized for the coming school year.

 Once the family has agreed which items can be recycled, it's time to create a shopping list of what else is needed.
 Leslie H. Tayne, a personal finance attorney, author of "Life & Debt" and mother of three teenagers, says discipline is important.
 "Do your best to stick to your list, because your child will learn by your example."
 Further, Tayne says staying focused helps families avoid impulse buying.
 "If you continue to do this with all of your shopping, then your child is more likely to adopt this approach when shopping as he/she gets older," she says.

-Sixty-one percent of all parents plan to spend more than they did last year, according to the Rubicon Project 2016 Back to School Consumer Pulse Survey.
-On average, parents plan to spend $650 on each school-age child, while parents of college freshmen plan to spend twice that amount.
+American families plan to spend an average of $501 this year on back-to-school expenses for kindergarten through high school kids compared to $488 last year, according to an annual survey by Deloitte.
 When consumers don't stick to their budgets, they usually end up spending money they don't have, which typically leads to debt, or putting off other financial obligations.
 When creating the back-to-school budget, parents should explain that there are other bills -- mortgage, car payment, utilities, food, etc. -- that also have to be paid, and it's important not to go over the amount designated for back-to-school shopping.

-The Synchrony Financial Back to School Survey reveals that 35 percent of shoppers plan to make their purchases online.
+Back-to-school shoppers are more likely to make online purchases via desktops or laptops, but mobile is not far behind, according to the Deloitte survey.
 Kids are tech-savvy, so parents can allow them to "window shop" online to compare prices and find the best deals.
 In this exercise, they learn that saving money and finding the best deals requires research and time -- but is well worth the effort.
 Bonus: They also learn that smartphones aren't just for taking selfies and playing Pokémon Go.

 Apps such as ShopSavvy, RedLaser, and Pic2shop allow consumers to compare product prices.
 This is another way to teach kids the importance of conducting research to get the best price.
 Pittsburgh's Action News 4 interviewed a consumer looking for a DVD player who found selections ranging in price from $22 to $50, depending on the store.
 Back-to-school shoppers can likely find similar savings simply by scanning bar codes -- a fun job for kids.